 Share market index represents the average performance of the security market and Index value is computed from the prices of specified securities.
 Index value is the measurement tool for the traders, investors and business person to identify the market sentiments and movements which helps in the estimation of the return on particular investment.
 Trading and investment in index values is less risky because there is less volatility in comparison to individual stock price.
 So, technical analysis on index values is important.
 Numerous studies have been done on technical analysis based on index values that is here:

 Suresh K. Mittal

-Associate Professor, Haryana School of Business Guru Jambheshwar University Of Science & Technology, Hisar, Haryana
+Associate Professor.
+Deptt.of Business Administration, Haryana School of Business, Guru Jambheshwar University of Science and Technology, Hisar, Haryana

 Richu